qqgg231/home-assistant.io/source/getting-started/index.markdown

    - Create a folder named `network` in the root of the newly formatted USB-stick.
    - Within that folder create a file named `my-network` without extension.
    - Copy one of [the examples] to the `my-network` file and adjust accordingly.
-   - Plug the USB-stick into the Raspberry Pi 3.
+   - Plug the USB-stick into the Raspberry Pi.

-1. Insert the SD card into your Raspberry Pi 3.
+1. Insert the SD card into your Raspberry Pi.
 If you are going to use an Ethernet cable, connect that too.
 1. Connect your Raspberry Pi to the power supply, so it turns on.
 1. The Raspberry Pi will now boot up, connect to the Internet and download the latest version of Home Assistant, which will take about 20 minutes.
 1. Home Assistant will be available at [http://hassio.local:8123][local].
 If you are running an older Windows or have stricter network configuration, you might need to access Home Assistant at [http://hassio:8123][host].